Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 December 27, 2023

-2023 has unfolded as a year of pivotal trends and landmark shifts.
+2023 has unfolded as a year of pivotal trends and landmark shifts in the healthcare sector.
 From technological innovations to regulatory changes, the healthcare sector is witnessing a big shift in its operations and strategies.
-Let’s explore seven major trends that shaped the industry over the year, each with its own nuances and implications for healthcare organizations.
+Let’s explore seven major healthcare trends from 2023, each with its own nuances and implications for healthcare organizations.

 Trend #1: Growth and Evolution in Medicare Advantage